naman14/naman14.github.io/_posts/2015-06-09-A look at transition framework.md

 comments: true
 related: false
 permalink: transition-framework-android
+excerpt: With all the animations being added in the Google Play apps, I was wondering how they were being used and then I found out the Transition Framework of Android.
+After looking a little deeper in it, I was able to create the animation being used in the Google play apps.
+Here, I will be explaining a liitle about the usage of Transition Framework of Android to create a variety of animations.
 ---
 With all the animations being added in the Google Play apps, I was wondering how they were being used and then I found out the Transition Framework of Android.
 After looking a little deeper in it, I was able to create the animation being used in the Google play apps.